rambodazimi/Musical-Note-Recognition-CNN/README.md

 This repository contains a Convolutional Neural Network (CNN) model for classifying different musical notes.
 The CNN model is trained on a dataset of music symbols, enabling automated recognition of note types in sheet music.

+Integratring with a simple GUI, this software allows you to simply classify different notes and get a short tutorial on each type of note.

 ## Table of Contents

 - [Project Overview](#project-overview)